msande231/msande231.github.io/syllabus.markdown

 **Thurs 10/6 -- Social Algorithms 1: Web search**
 - Chakrabarti, Frieze, Vera (2005) "The influence of search engines on preferential attachment," SODA.
+- Salganik, Dodds, Watts (2006) "Experimental Study of Inequality and Unpredictability in an Artificial Cultural Market," Science.
 - Fortunato, Flammini, Menczer, and Vespignani (2006) "Topical interests and the mitigation of search engine bias," PNAS.
 - Goel, Broder, Gabrilovich, Pang (2010) "Anatomy of the long tail: ordinary people with extraordinary tastes," WSDM.
 - Brynjolfsson, Hu, Simester (2011) "Goodbye pareto principle, hello long tail: The effect of search costs on the concentration of product sales," Management Science.